TheShovel/MotionSprite/docs.md

 On the top right you have the texture list.
 There you can add, remove and replace textures.
 On the bottom right you have the variable controls.
-There you can mess around with the dynamic variables explained in the "Syntax" section.
+There you can mess around with the dynamic variables explained in the "Syntax" section.<br>

+At the top of the viewport you can see a bar.
+It has 2 buttons that lead to different submenus.
+The "File" submenu lets you Open, Save and exit the current file you are editing.
+The "Anim" submenu contains an animation manager.
+You can use the animation manager to create, delete, edit and rename animations from the current file.
+The top bar also shows you the current file and selected animation.

 ### Syntax
 This is what you'll have to use to animate your parts.
 Inside the property of a part you can type mathematical